krane/krane/README.md

 - HTTPS/TLS out-of-the-box with auto generated [Let's Encrypt](https://letsencrypt.org/) certificates
 - [Self-hosted](#motivation) - Cost-effective, bring your own server, scale when you need

-## Getting started
+## Quick-Start - Install Script

 1. Install Krane

-Krane can be installed on virtually any compute like Vultr, Digital Ocean, AWS, Azure, GCP, linode, and even works on your localhost.
-Note that to properly run Krane, Docker must already be installed and setup.
+The `install.sh` script provides a convenient way to download Krane on virtually any compute such as Vultr, Digital Ocean, AWS, Azure, GCP, Linode, and even on your localhost.

+To install Krane just run:

 ```
 bash <(wget -qO- get.krane.sh)